Bohdan-Khomtchouk/Biochat/desc.md

 performs not worse on short texts [7].

-The similarity measures based on document vectors implemented in Biochats perform the comparison using the following algorithms:
+The similarity measures based on document vectors implemented in Biochat perform the comparison using the following algorithms:

 - cosine similarity and smoothed cosine similarity [8] (5 is chosen as the default smoothing factor)